 —Amy E. Slaton, Professor of History, Drexel University; author of Race, Rigor, and Selectivity in U.S. Engineering: The History of an Occupational Color Line

 “Computing is widely recognized as a male-dominated field, but how did it come to be this way?
-In Programmed Inequality, Marie Hicks illuminates how structural discrimination shaped the composition of the British computer workforce and created lasting gender inequalities.
+In Programmed Inequality, Mar Hicks illuminates how structural discrimination shaped the composition of the British computer workforce and created lasting gender inequalities.
 Clearly written and elegantly argued, Hicks’s book is a must-read for those hoping to understand how ideas about gender, class, and sexuality became embedded in computing and how government practices and new technologies worked together to undermine social and economic equality.”

 —Eden Medina, Associate Professor of Informatics and Computing, Indiana University, Bloomington; author of Cybernetic Revolutionaries: Technology and Politics in Allende’s Chile

-For more about her work see her website and blog at mariehicks.net.
+For more about their work see marhicks.com.